Tobel158/docs/docs/Concepts/glossary.md

 ## Undelegate

 When a delegator no longer wishes to have their Luna bonded to a validator.
-This process takes 21 days.No rewards accrue during this period.
+This process takes 21 days.
+No rewards accrue during this period.
 This action cannot be stopped once executed.

 ## Uptime